OWASP/www-chapter-tiruvallur/index.md

 We schedule our meetings on the [OWASP Tiruvallur Meetup Group](https://www.meetup.com/Tiruvallur-OWASP-Meetup-Group/)

+Follow us on Twitter to know about more upcoming events and instant updates

 {% include chapter_events.html group=page.meetup-group %}

 Our meetings are open to the public, and you do not need to be a member to attend.
 Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.